-Undergraduate majors benefit from the "specializations" or curricular tracks offered within the English major by each of the department's centers, each of which allows students to graduate with an additional certificate of specialization if at least four of the courses they choose as their upper-division electives in the major also qualify for a specialization.
-The department also offers the innovative Arnhold Undergraduate Research Fellows Program, which allows students admitted into the program to participate in research workshops and activities, lunch with faculty in their areas of interest.
+Undergraduate majors benefit from the "specializations" or curricular tracks offered within the English major.
+Each are sponsored by one of the department's centers, and students may graduate with an additional certificate of specialization if at least four of the courses they choose as upper-division electives in the major also qualify for a specialization.
+The department also offers the innovative Arnhold Undergraduate Research Fellows Program, which allows students admitted into the program to participate in research workshops and activities, lunch with faculty in their areas of interest, and present original research to both their peers and faculty members at the end of each school year.
 Undergraduates are involved in two publications featuring creative research: Emergence, a journal associated with the Arnhold Undergraduate Research Fellows Program, and The Catalyst, a student-run zine partly funded by the English Department.
-The department's Honors Program complements these and other opportunities for motivated students who want to complete their major with a honors seminar followed by the writing of a senior thesis.
+The department's Honors Program complements these and other opportunities for motivated students who want to complete their major with a honors seminar, followed by the writing of a senior thesis.